WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 License Key is a special key that is required for migration to the Pro version of the WProofreader plugin.
 This key will be provided by WebSpellChecker after your purchase of a Pro license.
 Contact **info@webspellchecker.net** for more details.

-= Can WProofreader plugin check the entire website? =

-Here is the list of content types which can be checked by the plugin: content of pages, content of posts, tag descriptions, category descriptions,  WooCommerce and WP eCommerce product descriptions.
+= Can WProofreader plugin check the entire website? = Here is the list of content types which can be checked by the plugin: content of pages, content of posts, tag descriptions, category descriptions, WooCommerce and WP eCommerce product descriptions, any Custom Post Type, Meta description fields of Yoast SEO plugin.

+= How can I enable the plugin in Custom Post Types? = You need to add a special 'wproofreader_add_cpt' filter in your function.php.
+Example:

+		function wproofreader_add_cpt_callback() {
+			return  array(
+				'my-custom-post-type'
+            );
+		}

+		add_filter( 'wproofreader_add_cpt', 'wproofreader_add_cpt_callback' );

 = What other languages are available for WProofreader plugin? = By default the free version of our plugin is provided with 6 languages: